-An existing Tax Allocation District (TAD) in the Study Area, Briarcliff/N. Druid Hills TAD, was established in 2007 with no termination date.
+The Briarcliff/N. Druid Hills Tax Allocation District (TAD) was established in 2007 with no termination date.
 A TAD is a physical area designated to fund development from any increase in tax revenues.
 Existing tax revenues continue to flow into the taxing jurisdictions' budgets at the same amount collected at the time of the formation of the TAD.
-If tax revenues grow from an increase in property values within the TAD, the additional revenues are used (1) to pay for capital improvements and (2) to pay off bonds issued to pay for new infrastructure within the TAD.
+If tax revenues grow from an increase in property values within the TAD, the additional revenues are used (I) to pay for capital improvements and (2) to pay off bonds issued to pay for new infrastructure within the TAD.
 Therefore, no tax revenues from outside the TAD fund those improvements, and the taxing jurisdictions continue to collect revenues at their original levels.
 In DeKalb County, the maximum life span of a TAD is 25 years.
 The Briarcliff/N. Druid Hills TAD was created to fund capital costs (i.e., street and roadway improvements, transit facilities, sidewalks and greenway improvements, etc.), financing costs, professional service costs, imputed administrative costs, relocation costs, and organization costs in the area.
+Currently, DeKalb County is the only governmental entity participating in the TAD and there are approximately \$5M in the TAD account.
+No funds have been used for any park or road improvements to date.